The rise of Rork Projects in the Sunshine State

 28 King Street, Caboolture

-Demolition, site clearance and hazardous waste removal works for Rork Projects’ new build at 28 King Street, Caboolture is complete.
-Watch our July timelapse video showing the first columns being poured on this significant project.
+Progress at Rork Projects’ new build at 28 King Street, Caboolture continues, with major concrete pours now complete.
+Watch our October timelapse video showing the second major concrete pour on site underway.

 300 George Street, Brisbane CBD